rlivingsus/misc/AllBooks.md

 - Wolfe, Gene: Shadow & Claw
 - Wong, Khan: The Circus Infinite
 - Worms (superhero book)
+- Wright, Jaime Jo: The Souls of Lost Lake
 - Wright, Richard: Burglars on the Job
 - Vance, Ashlee: Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future
 - Varol, Ozan: Think Like a Rocket Scientist